The category of partial group actions: quotients, (co)limits and groupoids: Partial actions and groupoids

-It is a natural question to ask whether a groupoid arises from a partial action.
-It is well-known that if the groupoid $\Gamma {\rightrightarrows} X$ is a connected groupoid, then there exists a group $G$ with a global action $\theta$ on $X$ such that $\Gamma_{\theta} {\rightrightarrows} X \cong \Gamma {\rightrightarrows} X$ (such global action is not necessary unique).
 In general, this is not true for arbitrary groupoids.
 For example, a groupoid consisting of two disconnected objects such that the isotropy group of those objects are not isomorphic cannot be obtained from a global action.
 But we can obtain any groupoid $\Gamma$ from a partial action as we will see in the next proposition:

 \begin{proposition} Let $\Gamma {\rightrightarrows} X$ be a groupoid, then there exists a group $G$ and partial action $\theta$ of $G$ on $X$ such that $\Psi(\theta) \cong \Gamma$. \end{proposition}